Strong Bones: 5 Foods to Strengthen Your Bones

 Animals fed a diet rich in grain produce dairy products that are very acidic and promote inflammation in the body.
 As you just read, consuming the recommended serving of pasteurized dairy products will do the body more harm than good.
 Drinking a glass of pasteurized whole milk in cereal at breakfast followed by a cup of syrup sweetened yogurt with granola at lunch and a cheeseburger for dinner is a grossly misleading concept that does not contribute to optimal bone health.

-One simple switch you can make in your diet is to swap the pasteurized dairy you consume with raw milk from pastured animals.
+One simple switch you can make in your diet is to swap the pasteurized dairy you consume with raw milk from pasture animals.
 The nutrition in this milk is more bioavailable to our bodies for absorption and is not as acidic.
 (3)

 Although calcium likely first comes to mind when you think of bone health and milk, the right sources of milk also contain magnesium.
 Magnesium is required for calcium metabolism in the body and developing and maintaining the structure of bones.
 Approximately 60% of magnesium is concentrated in the bones making it the richest source of magnesium compared to any other tissue in the body (6).
 (1, 7)